alextok/dbsc-discussions/README.md

 # Open topics

+1. We need to cover case when RP == IDP, they provide nonce, and able to use optimized flow.

+    Owners: Sasha & Sameera

 1. We need to publish this spec on DBSC publicly, to get public feedback.

+    We need define API parameters very precisely, like an API.

     Owners: Sameera & Kristian

 1. Can we open this meeting for other industry leaders?
+After spec publishing.
     Owners: Sameera & Kristian.

-1. Coordinate a session to discuss the feasibility of implementing the protocol on Android, to be able to implement on android and later iOS.
+1. Coordinate a session to discuss the feasibility of implementing the attestation API on Android, to be able to implement on android and later iOS.
+An Android should have some security enclave, that enforces isolation from admin on the primary os.

     Owners: Kristian.